WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 This specification follows the terminology of HTTP/3, but adds the following concepts:

+Client: An entity which implements the rules of the client defined in this specification.
+A RIPP client always acts as an HTTP client.

+Server: An entity which implements the rules of a server as defined in this specification.
+A RIPP server always acts as an HTTP server.

 Terminal Group (TG): A container for calls between a client and server.
 A TG is identified by a URI, hosted on the server.
 A TG acts as a unit of policy and capabilities, including alowed phone numbers.